Business and climate change

 We want to encourage businesses in Darlington to reduce their energy emissions.
-Check back here from time to time for any updates.
+Check back here from time to time for any new links for help.

 The Energy Savings Trust [external link] can offer advice to any business wanting to reduce emissions and become more sustainable.

 Non-executive directors can join Chapter Zero [external link].

 This is a free network to engage and share experiences with other businesses.

 Free materials are also available to download from the Chapter Zero website.

 If you are a small or medium sized enterprise (SME), check out the SME Climate Hub [external link].